Hospitality and Tourism Management

-Students can now prepare for a career in one of New York’s fastest growing industries.
-The need for capable, experienced professionals in hospitality and tourism is on the rise, as these areas continue to grow and provide a major opportunity for employment.
+With an HTM degree, students graduate from St. Joseph's College well prepared for a career in one of the world’s largest industries.
+The need for capable, experienced professionals in hospitality and tourism has never been greater, as these areas continue to grow and provide a major opportunity for employment.

-Students graduating in these areas of study have found positions in restaurant management, hospitals, senior living residences, state and national parks, hotels and resorts, golf courses, cruise lines, convention centers, event planning offices, travel and tourism bureaus, and ecotourism and agritourism agencies.
+St. Joseph's HTM students have worked in every corner of the industry, including hotels and resorts, restaurants, senior living residences, state and national parks, golf courses, cruise lines, convention centers, event planning offices, travel and tourism agencies, and ecotourism and agritourism organizations.